 Kifu

-An enigmatic glow radiates at Kifu in Kagurazaka, where diners are whisked away to the world of Edo through its authentic Edomae sushi and traditional atmosphere.
+An enigmatic glow radiates at Kifu in Kagurazaka, where diners are whisked away to the world of Edo through the restaurant's authentic Edomae sushi and traditional atmosphere.

 Restaurant Details

 Against the dark, Kifu’s black-paneled facade, designed by architect Chiba Manabu, casts a shy, enigmatic glow.
-Tucked away in a back alley near Bishamonten Zenkokuji Temple in Kagurazaka, an Edo-style neighborhood with hilly streets and hidden cafes, Kifu’s name — meaning “time flows” in Japanese — reflects the chef’s desire for guests to relax and savor their time at the restaurant.
+Tucked away in a back alley near Bishamonten Zenkokuji Temple in Kagurazaka, an Edo-style neighborhood with hilly streets and hidden cafes, Kifu’s name — meaning “time flows” in Japanese — reflects the chef’s desire for guests to relax and savor their time at this intimate sushi restaurant.

-All the elements of a high-end sushi experience are present: the minimalist, bleached wood interior designed by architect Ashihara Hiroko.
+All the elements of a high-end sushi experience are present, centered around the minimalist, bleached wood interior designed by architect Ashihara Hiroko.
 Standing behind the counter is the chef, who served as a head chef at a Michelin-starred restaurant in Ginza, preparing the dozen or more nigiri courses that await.

 The menu, like the atmosphere, possesses a rare transportive power, whisking diners into an immaculate world of pristine fish before gently releasing them back onto the streets of Tokyo.
 Applying the techniques of Edo-style sushi — developed during the Edo period — chef Yuki Sato cuts wild-caught fish harvested from Japan’s coasts.
 For sushi rice, the "Akitakomachi" grain from Yuzawa, Akita Prefecture, is cooked slightly firmer to soften just enough by the time it is served to guests, then seasoned with two types of rice vinegar from Kyoto and red vinegar.
 Fillets become neta, and neta becomes nigiri; each item, from the wild bluefin tuna to the boiled conger eel, is prepared according to its condition.